marioortizmanero/polybar-easyeffects-presets/README.md

-  help   display this message and exit show   print the PulseEffects status once next   switch to the next PulseEffects status available reset  restore this script and PulseEffects to their initial states
+  help   display this message and exit show   print the PulseEffects status once next   switch to the next PulseEffects status available prev   switch to the previous PulseEffects status available reset  restore this script and PulseEffects to their initial states
 ```